azolfagharj/gajin/docs/MIGRATION.md

 ### Old config still works

-If you're using an old version of easygh, update to the latest version first, then migrate your configuration.
+If you're using an old version of gajin, update to the latest version first, then migrate your configuration.

 ## Need Help?